/* Google Analytics */ Policies & Procedures | ABROADERABROADER

 • The review and correction of the intern’s CV- the sending of the intern’s application to Host Companies looking for interns,

-• When appropriate, the provision of advice about how to prepare a professional interview to maximize the chances of the intern to get an internship
+• When appropriate, the provision of advice about how to prepare a professional interview to maximize the chances of the intern getting an internship

 Accommodation Package: refers to the different services provided by ABROADER and/or its Partners to find accommodation for the intern.
 Notably, it includes:

-• The search for accommodation that is as described in ABROADER’s accommodation services and as requested by the intern.
+• The search for an accommodation that is as described in ABROADER’s accommodation services and as requested by the intern

-Serviced apartment: refers to a furnished apartment, providing standard amenities such as bed sets, wardrobe, room service, Wi-Fi, tap water, and kitchen.
-The electricity bill is excluded.
+Serviced apartment: refers to a furnished apartment that provides standard amenities such as bed sets, wardrobes, room service, Wi-Fi, tap water and a kitchen.
+Electricity bill is included.

 Landlord: refers to a natural or legal person who owns and/ or operates a property in which the intern is accommodated.